kjepo/camelog/README.md

 The aim of this manual is to simplify your vacation.
-If this is your first time in Camelog you may want to sit down, have some tea, and spend a few minutes glancing through these pages.
+If this is your first time in Camelog you may want to sit down, have a cup of tea, and spend a few minutes glancing through this document.

 Here you will find a list of what we provide, how to operate the appliances, and how to get in touch with the caretaker